-The Tompkins County Public Library, in partnership with Cornell University's New Student Reading Project, has announced the selection of Amara Lakhous’s Clash of Civilizations Over An Elevator In Piazza Vittorio as the 2014 Community Read.
+The Tompkins County Public Library, in partnership with Cornell University's New Student Reading Project, has announced the selection of Kurt Vonnegut's Slaughterhouse-Five as the 2015 Community Read.

-Copies of the Cornell edition of Clash of Civilizations Over An Elevator In Piazza Vittorio will be available in the Library on Tuesday, July 1st for patrons to check out.
+Copies of the Cornell edition of Slaughterhouse-Five will be available in the Library on Wednesday, July 1 for patrons to check out.
 Additional copies are also available from the community libraries in Caroline and Danby, from the rural libraries in Dryden, Groton, Lansing, Newfield and Trumansburg, and can be borrowed through the Finger Lakes Library System.

 Book groups or area agencies interested in obtaining copies for their groups can contact the Library.
 For more information about the Community Read, or to receive copies for a book group, please contact Teresa Vadakin at 272-4557 ext.
 272 or firstname.lastname@example.org.

 All Community Read programs are free and open to the public.

 The 2015 Community Read is made possible by the Tompkins County Public Library and Cornell University.